robotics-masters/robohatmm1-docs/docs/guide/circuitpython.md

     color_chase(RED, 0.1)
     color_chase(YELLOW, 0.1)
     color_chase(GREEN, 0.1)

  ```

+## Further reading

 Make sure you check out the [Adafruit Learn Guide](https://learn.adafruit.com/welcome-to-circuitpython/overview) to get further information about CircuitPython and how to use all the libraries.

-Head to [CircuitPython API](/guide/Circuitpython%20API/Circuit_Python_API/) for more information about the pins and library.
+Head to [CircuitPython API](../Circuitpython%20API/Circuit_Python_API/) for more information about the pins and library.